smroid/cedar-server/building.md

 ## Supported platforms

-These instructions are for building and running Cedar-server on a Raspberry Pi 4B running Bookworm.
+These instructions are for building and running Cedar-server on a Raspberry Pi 4B (or 3B) running Bookworm.
 For building, at least 4GB RAM is recommended; for running, at least 1GB RAM is recommended.

 The Cedar-aim web app works with both Android and IOS devices (phones/tablets) and also laptops (Windows/Mac/Linux).
 Basically, anything with a modern web